Jorisdevries/FermiGridUtilities/README.md

 * `file_prefix`: the file prefix to give to the output .pndr files.
 Output files will look like: `Pandora_Events_${file_prefix}_${counter}.pndr`.
 * `resumbit`: whether to resubmit failed jobs.
 This setting is set to false as default, as it does not work for `pandora_writer.fcl`: the output root files are flagged as invalid output.
 This functionality has been retained for when the script is used with a .fcl file that produces valid .root output files.
 One resubmit cycle corresponds to `project.py --xml $xml_name --stage pndr --check` followed by `project.py --xml $xml_name --stage pndr --makeup`.
 Jobs will be resubmitted until all jobs have been processed succesfully, or until the maximum number of resubmit cycles has been reached, defined by `resumbit_cycles` below.
 * `resumbit_cycles`: if resumbitting failed jobs, how many resubmission cycles to maximally allow.
+* `is_data`: whether the reco2 files are real data.
+Set to false for simulated data.
+This must be set correctly to allow POT to be counted accurately.

 The output files will end up in `/pnfs/uboone/scratch/users/${user_name}/${project_name}_collected_pndr`.
 All other necessary working directories will be created by the script, if they do not already exist.